Tornadoes, Snowfalls and Floods: Harsh Weekend Expects Most of US

 A dangerous ice storm forms in the Great Lakes region.
 According to Hennen, in northern Michigan it is expected from 6 to 12 inches (15,24-30,48 cm) of snow.
 Accumulation of ice can damage trees and power lines.

-“Something incredible is happening here!”
-Said the National Meteorological Service of Grand Rapids, Michigan.
+"We have something incredible going on!" - reported in the National Meteorological Service of Grand Rapids, Michigan.

 On the subject: How to survive severe frosts: useful tips

 On the morning of January 10, millions of people from Texas to New England were in danger of flooding.

 According to forecasts of meteorologists, the total amount of precipitation will be from 3 to 5 inches (7,62-12,7 cm), and in local areas, possibly more.

 According to Hennen, a hurricane is expected that will bring heavy snowfall on the heights of the northwestern region of the United States.